snarfed/open-in-app/README.md

 open-in-app
 ===========

-Open in App is an Android app that opens Facebook, Twitter, and GitHub links in their native apps.
+Open Link in App is an Android app that opens Facebook, Twitter, and GitHub links in their native apps.